 - REPEAT this process two times a day for 72 hours (3 days).

-- After you clean your tattoo on day 4 the fluids being released should have stopped and you can dry the tattoo and simply apply a barrier cream.
+- After you clean your tattoo on day 4, the fluids being released should have stopped and you can dry the tattoo and simply apply your cream.

 - You should continue to clean the tattoo twice a day and apply cream 2 times a day.
 If it is dry or itchy apply a thin layer of cream up to 4 times a day in total.

 - You do also need to wear loose fitting clothing over your tattoo for two weeks or until it is healed.
 This means no tights or leggings, bras that rub on the area, heavy work boots or wellies that may rub and cause irritation etc. If this is unavoidable you should continue to clean and wrap your tattoo for up to 10 days without any cream.
 This is known as wet healing, it is just a different way to heal a tattoo allowing the open wound to heal under the dressing.
 It is important to change your dressing every day.